 The pace of change in business is relentless, and even the global leaders in technology aren’t immune.
 In fact, just the opposite.
-Avnet, a Fortune 500 company in the electronic distribution industry, came to R&R Partners to help keep it ahead of the marketing curve.
+Avnet, a Fortune 500 company in the electronic distribution industry, enlisted R&R Partners to help keep it ahead of the marketing curve.
 Working closely with Avnet’s marketing team, we did a deep dive into the company, its products and market position, which led us to a global rebranding effort.

 Avnet has a storied 95-year history and wide reach in more than 100 countries.
 From supplying parts for radios in the 1930s to supplying technology for NASA, to helping Fitbit go to market with wearable technology, Avnet has been the ultimate B2B middle man.